Table of Contents

 - other works that express ideas.

 You have economic rights in the form of the exclusive right to use your work.
-You can also benefit from it financially by licensing or selling that right to others.
+You can also benefit financially by licensing or selling that right to others.
 Furthermore, you also have moral rights concerning the particular creative work that you make.

 What Are Moral Rights?

 Moral rights are non-economic benefits relating to some copyright works.
 Although you can licence or sell your exclusive right to use the work you have created, you cannot sell or pass on moral rights; they are intrinsically related to the fact you created those works.
 You can, however, choose to waive your rights if you wish.
 In UK law, there are four different types of moral rights.
-These are the right to:
+These are the rights to:

 - attribution;